JanJereczek/FastIsostasy.jl/docs/src/index.md

 GIA models present a wide range of complexity, which can only be briefly mentioned here.
 On the lower end, models such as the Elastic-Lithopshere/Viscous-Asthenopshere are (1) cheap to run and (2) easy to implement, which has made them popular within the ice-sheet modelling community.
 They present some acceptable limitations such as (3) regionally approximating a global problem and (4) lacking the radially layered structure of the solid Earth.
 However, some limitations have shown to be too important to be overlooked -- mainly the fact that (5) the heterogeneity of the lithospheric thickness and upper-mantle viscosity cannot be represented.

 On the higher end of the complexity spectrum, we find the 3D GIA models which address all the limitations of low-complexity models but are (1) expensive to run, (2) more tedious to couple to an ice-sheet model and (3) generally lack a well-documented and open-source code base.
 Due to these drawbacks, they do not represent a standard tool within the ice-sheet modelling community.
-Nonetheless, they are becoming increasingly used, as for instance in [Gomez et al. 2018](https://journals.ametsoc.org/view/journals/clim/31/10/jcli-d-17-0352.1.xml?tab_body=pdf) and [Van Calcar et al. 2023](https://egusphere.copernicus.org/preprints/2022/egusphere-2022-1328/).
+Nonetheless, they are becoming increasingly used, as for instance in [^Gomez2018] and [^VanCalcar2023].

 We here willingly omit to speak about 1D GIA models, as they lack the representation of heterogeneous solid-Earth parameters.

 ### Where is FastIsosatsy.jl on the complexity range?

 Although they are increasingly being coupled to ice-sheet models, we believe that the expense of 3D GIA models can be avoided while still addressing the aforementioned limitations of simplistic models.
-Models specifically designed for ice-sheet modelling, such as [Bueler et al. 2007](https://www.cambridge.org/core/journals/annals-of-glaciology/article/fast-computation-of-a-viscoelastic-deformable-earth-model-for-icesheet-simulations/C878DBDD01271F6EB7874C9C4125196C) and [Coulon et al. 2021](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020JF006003), have shown first improvements in closing the gap between simplistic and expensive models.
+Models specifically designed for ice-sheet modelling, such as [^Bueler2007] and [^Coulon2021], have shown first improvements in closing the gap between simplistic and expensive models.
 FastIsostasy continues this work by generalizing both of these contributions into one, while benchmarking results against 1D and 3D GIA models.

 FastIsostasy heavily relies on the Fast-Fourier Transform (FFT), as (1) its central PDE is solved by applying a Fourier collocation scheme and (2) important diagnostic fields are computed by matrix convolutions which can famously be accelerated by the use of FFT.
 FFT therefore inspired the name "FastIsostasy", along with a [GitHub repository](https://github.com/bueler/fast-earth) that eased the first steps of this package.
 The use of a performant language such as julia, as well as supporting performance-relevant computations on GPU allows FastIsostasy to live up to the expectations of low computation time.